prrvchr/HyperSQLOOo/README.md

 ### What has been done for version 1.1.5:

 - Fixed [issue #2][50] which appears to be a regression related to the release of JaybirdOOo.
 Thanks to TeddyBoomer for reporting it.
+- Updated the [Python setuptools][49] package to version 73.0.1.
+- Logging accessible in extension options now displays correctly on Windows.

 ### What remains to be done for version 1.1.5: